 There are two types of corporate pension schemes: defined-benefit pension schemes and defined-contribution pension schemes.
-Among the defined-benefit pension schemes are the Employees' Pension Fund and the Tax (Exempt) Qualified Pension (scheduled to be phased out in 10 years).
+Among the defined-benefit pension schemes are the Employees' Pension Fund and the Tax (Exempt) Qualified Pension (scheduled to be phased out).
 The newly introduced defined-contribution schemes offer an attractive choice for employees and employees seeking flexibility.